kaanguru/bandhorses.com/content/wagmi/social-responsibility.md

 <div class="col-lg-6 ">

 Although staking has already been introduced by the Beacon Chain, the Ethereum we use today will run in parallel for a period of time.
 One system secured by ETH, the other by computing power.
-This is until The Merge.
+This is until The Merge 🌱

 [Details for Energy and ETH](https://ethereum.org/en/energy-consumption/)